 SCREEN: Click Add to Area.

-SCREEN: The Paint Area tool is being used to refine selection.
-TXT: Repeat in lateral and submental views

-Once satisfied, use Copy Area to create a mask [1].
-Apply Closed Surface Volume tool to measure the total volume within the region of interest [2].
-Save the image mask [3].

-SCREEN: Copy Area is being used to create a mask.

-SCREEN: Closed Surface Volume is being used to measure the total volume within the ROI.

-SCREEN: The image mask is being saved.

-Now, open both the baseline image and the subsequent image to be registered [1].
-Select the Side-by-Side viewport with synchronization toggled off [2].
+Now, open both the baseline image and the subsequent image to be registered or registration image [1].
+Select 2 viewport view with synchronization toggled off [2].

 SCREEN: Dual images loading side by side.

-SCREEN: The Side-by-Side layout is being selected then the sync is being toggled off.

-Use the Spin tool to manually rotate the new image until its orientation closely matches the baseline image [1].
+Use the Spin tool to manually rotate the registration image until its orientation closely matches the baseline image [1].
 Place the landmarks in the same sequence as before [2].

 SCREEN: The new image is being rotated using the Spin tool.